BMI Calculator

 It’s a population-level screening tool, not a diagnosis.
 Muscular, pregnant, very tall/short, elderly and some ethnic groups routinely get misclassified.
 Use it as one data point among several.

 Asian populations show elevated metabolic risk at lower BMI values, so WHO Asia Pacific sets overweight at 23 and obesity at 27.5.
-The calculator shows both scales when that region is selected.
+This calculator keeps the main result on standard adult WHO bands and lists the Asia-Pacific thresholds as context.

 Only with age- and sex-specific percentile charts — adult categories do not apply.
 The calculator is for adults 18 and older; use a paediatric BMI-for-age tool for children.